“He who has not climbed the Great Wall is not a true man.” Mao Zedong

 Eventually, however, the “impenetrable” wall failed and the Mongols invaded China.
 As time went on, the wall became pointless in keeping out enemies as there were new inventions, i.e: the airplane.
 There’s so many different parts of the wall that you can visit but we decided to see the less restored and less visited area of Mutianya, which area is famous for its 26 Ming dynasty guard towers and great views…or at least on a nice day there would be!
 Again, we decided to see one of the famous sights of China and again, we had rain.
 It wasn’t nearly as bad as our trip to the Dragon’s Backbone Rice Terraces, but there was a low-lying cloud and a light drizzle.
 Even so, that didn’t kill our high spirits.
 We were at the Great Wall and were beyond thrilled to be there.

 I wasn’t expecting for it to be such a hike up to the wall though.
 We trekked up rock-cut steps for about 45 minutes before reaching the top.
 Once up there, we walked up steep inclines, then back down, then back up, it was a great workout.
-Once we reached the end of the Mutianya portion of the Wall, there was a sign that read “no tourists beyond this point”, but we’re not tourists, we’re backpackers!
-So we decided to keep on walking and are so glad we did.

-This was the bit of the wall that was in it’s somewhat original state, not overly restored, but not crumbling either.
-The best part was there were no other tourists there, just us.
-We walked for about ½ hour more in the “no-go” zone and enjoyed every minute of it.
 The clouds even started to part a bit and the rain completely let up.
 We headed home after a great day and enjoyed some chats with other travellers over a BBQ dinner put on by the hostel.